HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, I learnt the mechanisms of creating sound with the mircobit both with the pre-made default songs and making custom songs.

-This experiment could be used in a real world context through an alarm with a custom sound.
+This experiment could be used in a real world context through an alarm with a custom sound or a customisable doorbell.